 In other words, to avoid an additional assessment and a tax penalty, the determination of the purchase price for the movable property must be a realistic and clearly specified amount.

-For specific questions about chattels in the purchase agreement you can always ask one of the notaries of notary office Mr. Robin A. Rispens or notary office Mr. Kenneth F. Arends & Partners.
+For specific questions about chattels in the purchase agreement, please contact notary office Mr. Robin A. Rispens or notary office Mr. Kenneth F. Arends & Partners.

 Your specialist in Real Estate!